-The following transcription is of the second plenary sessions of the 24th National Conference on Primary Health Care Access, held April 8, 2013 at the Grand Hyatt Kaua’i.
-This session follows: 24PHCA “What Has Changed” – Sundwall Keynote Reactor (Wilke) and Q/A Session.
+The following transcription is of the second plenary session of the 24th National Conference on Primary Health Care Access, held April 8, 2013, at the Grand Hyatt Kaua’i.
+This session follows 24PHCA “What Has Changed” – Sundwall Keynote Reactor (Wilke) and Q/A Session.

-Ana Bejinez-Eastman, MD (Moderator) [Dr Bejinez-Eastman is a Senior Fellow of the National Conferences on Primary Health Care Access].
-Our next speaker is Dr. John Geyman; we’ve been anxiously awaiting, and Dr. Chuck North who will react, as usual.
+Ana Bejinez-Eastman, MD (Moderator) [Dr. Bejinez-Eastman is a Senior Fellow of the National Conferences on Primary Health Care Access].
+Our next speaker is Dr. John Geyman; whom we’ve been anxiously awaiting, and Dr. Chuck North who will react, as usual.

-John Geyman, MD, University of Washington Emeritus [Dr Geyman is a Senior Fellow of the National Conferences]: Thank you it’s great to be here.
+John Geyman, MD, the University of Washington Emeritus [Dr. Geyman is a Senior Fellow of the National Conferences]: Thank you it’s great to be here.
 This is always a special meeting.
 And as Kevin Haughton indicated at the session’s start, change is all around us.

 Where is primary care going?
 Where is the health care system going?

 Change includes all of our personal lives.
 My wife Gene died a year and a half ago.
 I worked through that.